Measuring the Success of RPO (Recruitment Process Outsourcing): Key Performance Indicators and ROI Analysis for Businesses

 Key Performance Indicators for RPO

-To assess the efficacy of Recruitment Process Outsourcing, monitor specific key performance indicators that reflect various aspects of the recruitment process.
+To assess the efficacy of RPO, monitor specific key performance indicators that reflect various aspects of the recruitment process.
 Below, we've provided definitions and measurement techniques for each KPI.

 Time-to-Hire